Sanchellik/pro-notes-api/README.md

 - Liquibase for database versioning
 - Docker & Docker Compose
 - Testcontainers for integration testing with PostgreSQL
-- Maven as the build tool
+- Gradle as the build tool